Real-name system: China

 The Chinese government in 2011 promulgated its Regulations on the Development and Management of microblogging, which stated that microblogging sites should ensure users were registered under their real names.
 Major microblogging sites like Sina Weibo, 163 and Sohu agreed to put real name systems into practice by 16 March 2012.
 Users who had not provided their real information would be barred from posting and transmitting messages thereafter.
 In February 2015, the Cyberspace Administration of China introduced Provisions on the Administration of Account Names of Internet Users.
 Article 5 of the provisions requires internet information service providers to ensure that users register accounts after undergoing real identity information authentication.
 This effectively imposed real name policies on all internet services in China.
 On 1 June 2017, the Chinese Cybersecurity Law took effect, requiring that everyone who uses Chinese websites to provide their phone number.
 China's state-run media claimed this would provide a "safe and real" Internet environment.

 With respect to video games, Chinese regulations require real-name authentication ("real-name ID") since 1 January 2020.
 The regulations are set to become more stringent on 1 June 2021, requiring authentication with a government system instead of third-party services.
 The aim of the regulations is to curb excessive gaming by minors.
 People under 18 are restricted by these regulations to 90 minutes of gaming between 08:00 and 22:00 (180 minutes on holidays), and are also subject to restrictions on in-app payments based on their age.

+As a result, online platforms such as Bilibili, Douyin, and Kuaishou were forced to use the real name system as well ID verification especially after accounts were flagged.

 Social networking sites

-The enforcement of real-name systems has resulted in a series of conflicts known as nymwars, which raised issues regarding naming, cultural sensitivity, public and private identity, privacy, and the role of social media in modern discourse.
+The enforcement of real-name systems has resulted in a series of conflicts known as nymwars, which raised issues regarding naming, cultural sensitivity, public and private identity, privacy, and the role of social media in modern discourse, including targeting dissent around the globe, mostly in authoritarian countries.

-Google

-Google previously introduced a real-name policy in July 2011, requiring users to use their real names on YouTube and Google+.
-User accounts that were identified as not following the policy were suspended.
-After wide-ranging criticisms from a number of high-profile commentators, Google dropped the real-name policy in July 2014 and ended restrictions on names.
+Currently active